jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 [My web page in danish](http://www.try2.info) unrelated to this project.

+ [Live version](http://try2.info/odm2crf/odm2crf.html) to demonstate the principle.

 [My LinkedIn profile](https://www.linkedin.com/in/jørgen-iversen-ab5908b/)

 # Acknowledgements <a name="Acknowledgements"/>
 Thanks to [Martin Honnen](https://github.com/martin-honnen/martin-honnen.github.io/blob/master/xslt/arcor-archive/2016/test2016081501.html) for code to execute asynchronous `XSLTProcessor()` clientside in the browser.

-This software is made public with the explicit permission from LEO Pharma A/S
+This software is made public with the explicit permission from LEO Pharma A/S.